 Lent begins on Ash Wednesday, when the Church invites us to observe a holy Lent through self-examination, repentance, prayer, fasting, self-denial, and reflection on God’s Word.
 Our observance of Ash Wednesday includes liturgy with Holy Communion and the Imposition of Ashes.

-The Season of Lent encourages self-reflection and prioritizing our relationship with God, answering the invitation to a holy Lent, remembering that with true repentance and amendment of life we may experience the joy of Christ.
+The Season of Lent encourages self-reflection and prioritizing our relationship with God, answering the invitation to a holy Lent, remembering that with true repentance and amendment of life, we may experience the joy of Christ.